AnantHegde/SensAura_Final/README.md

-# Sensaura - Live Object Detection Application
+# Sensaura - Privacy-First Intelligence for Human Navigation

 ## a.
 Application Description